 At the beginning of labor, the baby is generally facing either the right or left side of the mother’s back.
 Delay in descent is a sign of problems with the delivery of the head.
 Umbilical cord prolapse may occur, particularly in the complete, footling, or kneeling breech position.
 This is caused by the lowermost parts of the baby not completely filling the space of the dilated cervix.
 When the water breaks, it is possible for the cord to drop down and become compressed.
-When this occurs, the baby must be delivered immediately (usually by C-section).
+When this occurs, the baby must be delivered immediately (usually by emergency C-section).

 Because the umbilical cord is significantly compressed while the head is in the pelvis during a breech birth, it is important that the delivery of the fetal head not be delayed.
 Oxygen deprivation may occur from either cord prolapse or prolonged compression of the cord during birth, as in head entrapment.
-If this deprivation of oxygen is prolonged, it may cause permanent brain damage and cerebral palsy or death.
+If this oxygen deprivation is prolonged, it may cause permanent brain damage and cerebral palsy or death.
 Injury to the brain and skull may occur due to the rapid passage of the baby’s head through the mother’s pelvis.
 Positioning the baby incorrectly while using forceps to deliver the head can damage the brain, spine or spinal cord, which often results in cerebral palsy.

 Michigan Birth Injury Attorneys Discuss Post-Term Pregnancy